Basics: Rivet Shelving and Heavy-Capacity Applications

 For instance, changing the number of shelves affects the capacity of a shelving unit.
 If you buy one that’s got sufficient capacity and four shelves, you lose capacity by taking one out.
 Shelving units with fewer shelves, spaced farther apart, decrease the capacity of the posts (pallet racks act quite similarly).
 Adding more shelves increases the capacity of the posts, but only to a point.
 It is possible to add more shelves than the posts can carry.
 So if you decide to remove a shelf to accommodate a large load, you might have just reduced the capacity of your shelving.

-The following tables can be of some use in that situation
+The following tables can be helpful in that situation

 If you aren’t sure, err on the side of caution.
-Call us, and we can help you if you aren’t sure.
+Call us, and we can help you.

 |Shelf Width||No Center Support||With Center Support|